Treating Dog Diarrhea Naturally

 • If there is blood in the stool

-• If there is large quantities of mucous in the stool
+• If there is a large quantity of mucus in the stool

 • If the dog is straining but nothing more is coming out

-• If the dog’s abdomen is distended, taunt or painful
+• If the dog’s abdomen is distended, taut, or painful

 • If the dog is running a fever or is hot to the touch